WCMA Commitment to Diversity, Equity and Inclusion

-Western Canadian Music Alliance (WCMA) recognizes the injustices perpetrated in Canada, in the music sector, and within our own structures and histories as an organization, against Black, Indigenous, People of Colour, LGBTQ2S, womxn, and other marginalized people, and we are committed to working to correct systemic racism and oppression, and move actively towards equity.
+Western Canadian Music Alliance (WCMA) recognizes the injustices perpetrated in Canada, in the music sector, and within our own structures and histories as an organization, against Black, Indigenous, People of Colour, LGBTQ2S, women, and other marginalized people.
+The Western Canadian Music Alliance is committed to working towards correcting systemic racism and oppression in our industry and move actively towards equity.

 We recognize the WCMA’s head office is on the ancestral lands of Treaty One Territory, the original lands and meeting place of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, the homeland of the Métis Nation and a frequent meeting place of the Inuit.

 WCMA stands with Black, Indigenous, Racialized and People of Colour in Canada and world-wide.
 We support and applaud the impact of Black Lives Matter and other movements that endeavour for systemic change.

 WCMA recognizes that womxn and 2SLGBTQ+ people face stigma and barriers in Canada and especially in the music industry, and we support ongoing work to address these inequities.

-WCMA has a history of supporting and celebrating the music of Black, Indigenous, and People of Colour, womxn, and LGBTQ2S people through our awards, and through the BreakOut West festival and conference, but we have not done enough.
-We have activity sought out advice and partnership with these groups, but we have not done enough.
-We have made steps to bring increased diversity and inclusion to our governance and staff, but we have not done enough.
-We are committed to increased, timely, and effective action.
+WCMA has a history of supporting and celebrating the music of Black, Indigenous, People of Colour, womxn and LGBTQ2S people through our awards and through the BreakOut West festival and conference, we have actively sought out both advice and partnerships with these groups, we have made steps to bring increased diversity and inclusion to our governance and staff, but we can do more.
+We are committed to, timely and effective action.

 WCMA Board of Directors are creating policy to define our inclusion commitments and timelines.
 This will include policy for increased equity and representation on our Board of Directors.

 WCMA is creating a hiring procedure to ensure that inclusion is a priority when filling staff positions.

 WCMA is formalizing advisory roles in order to listen to and engage with diverse voices, which are underrepresented on our board and in our staff.